 Even Sandara Park (a member of 2NE1) became very popular in the Philippines with her love teams and countless advertisements, gigs, and movies.
 It took her a year or so before she decided to go back to Korea and start anew.

-As months passed and as I became more and more busy, my mother, yet another of her random thoughts and moments, popped the question of why I still stay with the Chorale.
+Months passed and as I became more and more busy, my mother, yet another of her random thoughts and moments, popped the question of why I still stay with the Chorale.
 I thought… and thought… and thought, then got it.
 It was because of my passion.
 I love to perform and sing (conditional thought).
 Nonetheless, this passion roots from my volunteerism.
 I felt that I have it.
 I felt that I can do it.
 I felt that I have something to contribute to the group.
 It is an active contribution to the group, to the university, and to the country.

 The Dynamics of the Music

 Just like many other industries, choral music also has its forums.
 These forums talk about the nitty-gritty of the music and even the glaring surface properties.
 A lot of enthusiasts give suggestions as to how the music is to be sung.
 They give tips on how and where to crescendo and decrescendo to evoke the feeling called for by the music.
-Others give tips on how to approach and attack the music as well.
-These all give the choir and enthusiasts needed information to troubleshoot a song in case an emergency arises.
+Others give tips on how to approach and attack the music.
+These all give the choir and enthusiasts information to troubleshoot a song in case an emergency arises.
 For starters, these forums are good avenues for learning and interpreting a specific kind of music.
 Texts aside, video or music recordings per se give enthusiasts a feel of how the music should be.

 Looking For the Perfect Choir